 All employees who work twenty-four (24) hours or more per week may be covered under the District's Major Medical, Dental, Vision, Short Term Disability, and Term Life Insurance Plans.
-All district employees will be enrolled in the districts specified standard benefits package and must maintain enrollment while employed, unless enrolling in Medicare.
 When an employee is terminated or voluntarily terminates their employment with the district, insurance benefits end on the last day of the month of termination.